Eske Willerslev

 Eske Willerslev (born 5 June 1971) is a Danish evolutionary geneticist notable for his pioneering work in molecular anthropology, palaeontology and ecology.
 He currently holds the Prince Philip Professorship in Ecology and Evolution at University of Cambridge, UK and the Lundbeck Foundation Professorship in Evolution at Copenhagen University, Denmark.
 He is director of the Centre of Excellence in GeoGenetics, a research associate at the Wellcome Trust Sanger Institute and a professorial fellow at St John's College, Cambridge.
 Willerslev is a foreign associate of the National Academy of Sciences (US) and holds the Order of the Dannebrog issued by her Majesty Queen Margrethe II of Denmark in 2017.

 Early life and education

 Willerslev was born in Gentofte, north of Copenhagen, as the son of historian Richard Willerslev and Lona Loell Willerslev.
-He has a younger sister, Anne Willerslev, an oftamologist, and an identical twin brother, Rane Willerslev, an anthropologist and director of the National Museum of Denmark.
+He has a younger sister, Anne Willerslev, an ophthamologist, and an identical twin brother, Rane Willerslev, an anthropologist and director of the National Museum of Denmark.
 He attended Ordrup Gymnasium.

 Before becoming a scientist Willerslev led several expeditions in Siberia in the early 1990s with his twin brother, collecting ethnographic materials and megafauna skeleton remains.
 These objects are stored at the Danish Moesgaard Museum, the largest Siberian ethnographical collection in Denmark.
 Willerslev also lived as a fur trapper in the Sakha (Yakutia) Republic from 1993 to 1994.

 He obtained his Doctor of Science (DSc) degree from Copenhagen University in 2004.